fdsig/image_scraper/README.md

 ## Context:

-Each image has an average of 210 ratings 1-10, these can be used to compute a probability distribution of each image and Mean Observed Score (MOS).
+Each image has an average of 210 ratings 1-10, these can be used to compute a probability distribution of each image and mean observed score (MOS).
 Whether training a binary classifier of regression this score is used as groud truth.

 Below shows distribution of scores vs Gaussina probability density function (pdf):

 ![txt](appendix_docs/ava_paramiters.png)

-Bellow shows realtaionship between competion (challange ID) and MOS
+Below shows realtaionship between competion (challange ID) and MOS:

 ![txt](appendix_docs/mos_rating.png)

-### Part 1:
+## Part 1:

+#### Instructions
-in a new python 3.10 virtual enviroment
+In a new python 3.10 virtual enviroment

 ```bash
 pip install -r requriments.txt